Coherent diffraction imaging: X-ray

 Coherent x-ray diffraction imaging (CXDI or CXD) uses x-rays (typically .5-4keV) to form a diffraction pattern which may be more attractive for 3D applications than electron diffraction since x-rays typically have better penetration.
 For imaging surfaces, the penetration of X-rays may be undesirable, in which case a glancing angle geometry may be used such as GISAXS.
 A typical x-ray CCD is used to record the diffraction pattern.
 If the sample is rotated about an axis perpendicular to the beam a 3-Dimensional image may be reconstructed.

+CDI has enabled a range of scientific discoveries by allowing high-resolution imaging of non-crystalline materials.
+Notably, Bragg CDI has been used to map internal strain, dislocation loops, and lattice deformation in individual nanocrystals with three-dimensional resolution.
+CDI has also been extended to biological imaging, porous nanomaterials, and quantum materials, where conventional microscopy methods fail due to lack of lenses or crystallinity.

 Due to radiation damage, resolution is limited (for continuous illumination set-ups) to about 10 nm for frozen-hydrated biological samples but resolutions of as high as 1 to 2 nm should be possible for inorganic materials less sensitive to damage (using modern synchrotron sources).
 It has been proposed that radiation damage may be avoided by using ultra short pulses of x-rays where the time scale of the destruction mechanism is longer than the pulse duration.
 This may enable higher energy and therefore higher resolution CXDI of organic materials such as proteins.
 However, without the loss of information "the linear number of detector pixels fixes the energy spread needed in the beam" which becomes increasingly difficult to control at higher energies.

 In a 2006 report, resolution was 40 nm using the Advanced Photon Source (APS) but the authors suggest this could be improved with higher power and more coherent X-ray sources such as the X-ray free electron laser.